 At Lagos Marina there are many types of boat trips available including dolphin watching and a glass bottom boat.

-Renowned for its superb flat, sandy beaches, warm sea water temperature (supposedly the warmest in the Algarve due to its proximity to the Mediterranean), the former fishing village of Monte Gordo was one of the first tourist destinations on the Algarve and one of the first hotels in the area was built here in the sixties.
+Close to the Spanish border, Monte Gordo is renowned for its huge, sandy beach and warm sea water temperature (supposedly the warmest in the Algarve due to its proximity to the Mediterranean), the former fishing village of Monte Gordo was one of the first tourist destinations on the Algarve and one of the first hotels in the area was built here in the sixties.

 Monte Gordo is home to the exclusive Robinson Club Quinta Da Ria, a predominantly German resort which is favoured by UK athletes for warm weather training.
 The GB Olympic track and field team stayed here in 2012 for their final preparations for the games.

-Portimão is one of the most densely populated cities in the Algarve, and is the largest town on the Barlavento/Western area of the Algarve.
+Located at the mouth of the River Arade, Portimão is one of the most densely populated areas in the Algarve, and is the largest town on the Barlavento/Western area of the Algarve.
 The waterfront area of Portimão has seen a lot of recent development, and there are some picturesque riverside views.